12 Tips for Living Well with Migraines

 Improve your organization

 Now is the perfect time to make your life easier by becoming better organized.
-Organization will make your life simpler.
+Organization will make your life simpler and less stressful.

 8 of 12